odin-lang/odin-lang.org/content/docs/install.md

 #### A note on WASM and LLVM binaries

 In order to compile for WASM, Odin calls out to `wasm-ld` for linking.
-This requires it to be available through your `$PATH`.
-By default, `brew` does not add any of LLVM's binaries to your `$PATH` and you will need to symlink it to a place where it is able to be found.
-You can symlink it to `/usr/local/bin` by doing `ln -s $(brew --prefix llvm)/bin/wasm-ld /usr/local/bin/wasm-ld`.

-Alternatively, you can add the entire `$(brew --prefix llvm)/bin` to your `$PATH`, but brew does not recommend it.
+This linker is included in the `lld` formula, install it through `brew install lld`.

 #### Updating